paulfitz/cosmicos/README.md

 of shared ideas already.

-In CosmicOS, we develop this idea of communicating through theater by introducting a new topic of conversation: programs and simulations.
+In CosmicOS, we develop this idea of communicating through theater by introducing a new topic of conversation: programs and simulations.
 For example, if discussing logic circuits, we transmit a program for simulating the circuits, so the listener isn't restricted to the examples we show.
 If discussing movement through space, we transmit a